Core consumer prices in South Africa increased 3.70 percent in March of 2020 over the same month in the previous year.

 Core Inflation Rate in South Africa averaged 4.93 percent from 2009 until 2020, reaching an all time high of 8.30 percent in May of 2009 and a record low of 2.90 percent in January of 2011.
 This page provides the latest reported value for - South Africa Core Inflation Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 South Africa Core Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on June of 2020. source: Statistics South Africa

-Core Inflation Rate in South Africa is expected to be 4.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Core Inflation Rate in South Africa to stand at 4.50 in 12 months time.
-In the long-term, the South Africa Core Inflation Rate is projected to trend around 4.60 percent in 2020, according to our econometric models.
+Core Inflation Rate in South Africa is expected to be 3.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Core Inflation Rate in South Africa to stand at 3.70 in 12 months time.
+In the long-term, the South Africa Core Inflation Rate is projected to trend around 3.80 percent in 2021 and 4.10 percent in 2022, according to our econometric models.